Physicist Eugene Parker, namesake of NASA probe, dies at 94 - NewsBreak

 In addition to his children, Eugene Parker is survived by his wife, Niesje, and three grandsons.

-NASA honored Parker’s scientific contributions in 2018 by .
-The Parker Solar Probe’s successful launch — — has since provided of the sun.
+NASA honored Parker's scientific contributions in 2018 by naming a spacecraft after him that was destined to travel straight into the sun's crown.
+The Parker Solar Probe's successful launch — which the then-91-year-old Parker attended — has since provided unprecedented close views of the sun.

 Angela Olinto, dean of the physical sciences division at the University of Chicago, accompanied Parker to the launch.
 She recalled his seemingly boundless energy in the early morning hours preceding the launch and his childlike grin when everything went smoothly.